eclipse-tractusx/sig-infra/.github/ISSUE_TEMPLATE/support-add-project-contributor.md

 Email address to add: <!-- This has to be the email, you use for your Eclipse Foundation account -->
 Committers, that could take over: <!-- Highlight committers you already know or any other with their GitHub handle here in the form of @<github-handle> -->

+Please make sure, that you accept the invitation you recieve from GitHub, after you have been added as project contributor.